superuser-blog/superuser/_posts/2020-08-11-python-metaprogramming-flask-google-cloud-functions.md

 categories:
   - python
 ---
 Everything in Python is an object.
 And that includes functions.
-Let's see what did I learn while I was trying to work with Google cloud functions with python runtime.
+Let's see what I learned while I was trying to work with Google cloud functions with python runtime.

 ## Python Functions
 Since functions too are objects, we can see what all attributes a function contains as following